RodZill4/material-maker/material_maker/doc/node_3d_sdf_color.rst

 Color node
 ..........

-The **Color** node assigns a color index to the 3D signed distance function it receives as input.
+The **Color** node is variadic and assigns a color index to the 3D signed distance function it receives as input.
 The color index map is generated when rendering the 3D scene using the **Render** node and can be used later to assign different materials to different shapes.